Product Catalog for ViewModel

 Basically, you are required to:

-- Select a query to use for publishing products
+- Select a query to use for publishing products - you can also specify if you want this query to be tracked for search statistics

 - (Optional) Select one or more facet groups associated with the query – facet groups are used to create filters in frontend so the customer can narrow down their search results